slightknack/slightknack.dev/content/passerine/all-you-need.md

 ```

 ## Building a Match Statement
-In many languages, such thing as a match statement exists.This statement matches a value against a variety of patterns, and returns the value fo the first one it matches.
+In many languages, such thing as a match statement exists.This statement matches a value against a variety of patterns, and returns the value of the first one it matches.

 This might look something like: